 1 In addition to the main domains of the "Cooperation" programme, the term "theme" is used in this guide to refer, as appropriate, to the parts of FP7 in "Capacities".

-2. About the funding scheme: Coordination and support action (Coordinating)
+2. About the funding scheme: Collaborative Projects

 2.1 General